-12 Unique value of course, is not a prerequisite to copyrightability.
+15 Unique value of course, is not a prerequisite to copyrightability.
 The law only requires that a work be "original", which means that the work is not copied and, depending on the jurisdiction, that it represents a "modicum of creativity" (Feist, US), "skill and judgment" (CCH, Canada).
 In any event, despite differences in nuances, the amount of creativity required in almost all jurisdictions is rather low, see Gervais, Feist Goes Global...
 But although all original works are de jure equal, the incentive to create works providing unique value comes from the fact that only those which provide unique value will be rewarded by the market.

-13 Joseph A. Schumpeter, Capitalism, Socialism and Democracy 84 (3rd ed.
+16 Joseph A. Schumpeter, Capitalism, Socialism and Democracy 84 (3rd ed.
 1950).

-commands a decisive cost or quality advantage which strikes not at the margins of the profits and the outputs of the existing firms but at their foundations and their very lives."14
+supply, the new type of organization ... competition which commands a decisive cost or quality advantage which strikes not at the margins of the profits and the outputs of the existing firms but at their foundations and their very lives."
 While Schumpeter believed that "creative destruction" is "the essential fact about capitalism" generally (in fact, his analysis barely mentioned intellectual property) markets for copyrighted works usually exhibit this tendency of new products to rapidly displace old ones.
 With a few exceptions, creative destruction typically happens long before copyright expires and substitutive competition from identical copies becomes legal.
+20